First Visit to Your Chiropractor

-Upon arriving at the Chiropractor;s office in Fort Lauderdale, Florida, 33316, for your first chiropractic appointment with Dr. Meraz you will be asked to complete some paperwork.
+Upon arriving at the Carpe Diem Chiropractic office in either Fort Lauderdale or Plantation, Florida for your first chiropractic appointment with Dr. Meraz you will be asked to complete some paperwork.
 The paperwork provides us with general information regarding you and also your reason for the appointment.
 If you prefer to review or complete the paperwork prior to your appointment, click on each of the links below to download:

 - Adult Member Health Record(a PDF)